Joykareko/cd12099-Full-Stack-Apps-AWS/README.md

 To complete this project, you will need to:

-* Set up node environment
+* Set up node environment-Done
-* Create a new endpoint in the server.js file
+* Create a new endpoint in the server.js file -Done
-* Deploying your system
+* Deploying your system -Done

 ## Testing